robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

 - spotter sheets report
 - regular backups on all writes; include roll back function
-- all buttons should save first
+- all buttons should save first (start with volunteer / boat allocation)
 - clear old reports for event (remove rednedant permalinks)